sateeshperi/2019-DCG-UNR/git_lesson.md

 Version control is essential in creating any project that  takes longer than 5 minutes to complete.
 Even if your memory is longer than 5 minutes, next month you are not likely to be able to retrace your steps.

-Version control will allow you to back up every point at which you analysis is standing, provided you actively identify those points yourself.
-Imagine that every time you press the save key on a word document, every change between the last time you saveed and now was saved in a different version of the document.
+Version control will allow you to back up every point at which your analysis is standing, provided you actively identify those points yourself.
+Imagine that every time you press the save key on a word document, every change between the last time you saved and now was saved in a different version of the document.
 This way, you're only viewing the final version of your text, but if you wanted to, you could go back and view all of the old versions.

+![](https://i.imgur.com/Foktz0Z.gif)

+**When you are doing this yourself, this can get cumbersome, so let git do it for you!**

 ## What is Git and why use it?
-Git  is  the  open  source  distributed  version  control  system  that  facilitates  GitHub  activities  on  your  laptop  or desktop.
+Git is an open source distributed version control system that facilitates GitHub activities on your laptop or desktop.

-![](https://i.imgur.com/Foktz0Z.gif)

-When you are doing this yourself, this can get cumbersome, so let git do it for you!

 ## Options in Git